david-cattermole/mayaMatchMoveSolver/BUILD.md

 however make sure that sparse matrix solving is available.

-In a future version of mmSolver Ceres may replace CMinpack as the default and recommended global
+In a future version of mmSolver Ceres may replace CMinpack as the default and recommended solving engine.

 ## OpenMVG

 [OpenMVG 2.0](https://github.com/openMVG/openMVG/releases/tag/v2.0) is
-required for traditional Multiple-View Geometry calculations inside mmSolver, such as Structure from Motion, triangulation and other features.
+used for traditional Multiple-View Geometry calculations inside mmSolver, such as Structure from Motion, triangulation and other features.
+Only a sub-set of OpenMVG is included with mmSolver.

+OpenMVG is not a third-party dependency, because it's included inside mmSolver.
+OpenMVG requires Eigen and Ceres Solver internally.

 ## Lens Distortion Plug-in Kit